 1. George S. Patton, Jr.

 No general was more controversial—or effective—during WWII than old “Blood-and-Guts.”
 The only American commander admired and feared by the German high command, Patton was the ultimate progenitor of mobile combat.
 Like Forrest, he was a prophet of mobile warfare and advocated using every vehicle in his Third Army—artillery caissons to supply trucks to the backs of tanks—to transport his infantry so that they could keep up with the relentless pace he set for his armor.
 The ultimate warrior, he was the U.S. Army’s Master of the Sword and an Olympic competitor (1912, in the Military Pentathlon).
 As a young cavalry officer, he chased Pancho Villa into Mexico.
 (During this campaign, he got into an Old West style gunfight with two of Villa’s lieutenants, killing them both!)
 He created and led America’s only armored brigade during the First World War.
 Before the Second World War, he was the primary exponent of armored warfare and quickly became America’s foremost “tank man” during the war.
 In Sicily at the head of 7th Army and in Europe leading 3rd Army he consistently displayed a boldness and aggressiveness that are the hallmark of great commanders throughout history.
 He combined the fearlessness of Grant with the aggressiveness of Jackson, and created in Third Army a force as mobile as that of Forrest’s.
-Even more theatrical than MacArthur, he is the general against which nearly every American general since has measured himself and sought to emulate.
+Nearly as theatrical as MacArthur, he is the general against which nearly every American general since has measured himself and sought to emulate.